All you need to know about the Betway Queen Mother Champion Chase at Cheltenham Racecourse on Wednesday, March 17.

 Key Statistics and Trends:

-Despite this being such a high-profile contest, favourites do not have a good recent record with only four of the last 13 successful.
-However, at the same time, this is no race for shocks - 34 of the last 35 winners had a starting price of no more than 11-1.
+Despite this being such a high-profile contest, favourites do not have a good recent record with only five of the last 15 successful and Defi Du Seuil a notable flop last year.
+However, at the same time, this is no race for shocks - 35 of the last 36 winners had a starting price of no more than 11-1.

 Class will out:

-Fifteen of the last 16 winners were officially rated 159 or higher (13 of them 164+) and had previously won at least one Grade One race.
+Seventeen of the last 18 winners were officially rated 159 or higher (15 of them 164+) and had previously won at least one Grade One race.

-Two of the last three winners, Sprinter Sacre and Special Tiara, warmed up by winning the Desert Orchid Chase at Kempton.
-Both the Tingle Creek and the Desert Orchid were this season taken by Altior.
+Two of the winners in the last five years, Sprinter Sacre and Special Tiara, warmed up by winning the Desert Orchid Chase at Kempton.
+In 2019, both the Tingle Creek and the Desert Orchid were taken by Altior.

-All but one of the past 11 winners (ASltio last year) were coming into the contest on the back of at least two runs already during the season.
+All but one of the past 12 winners (Altior in 2018) were coming into the contest on the back of at least two runs already during the season.

 This contest is for specialists at the distance.
-Bar Master Minded the last 13 winners had run at least eight times over the minimum trip before, with all having registered at least three wins at the same distance.
+Fourteen of the last 16 winners had run at least eight times over the minimum trip before, with all having registered at least three wins at the same distance.
+The exceptions are Master Minded in 2008 and Politologue last year, although that horse contested the Champion Chase in the previous two campaigns.

 The foundations of the history of this race stem from the Coventry Cup, introduced by Cheltenham in 1928, and staged for nine years.